 The Falcon Heavy can carry into LEO the mass equivalent of a large adult sperm whale or a fully loaded 737 jetliner.
 Its maximum payload capacity is more than twice that of the Delta IV Heavy at one-third the cost.
 In reusable mode, the Falcon Heavy still has greater lifting capacity than the Delta IV Heavy and even the Space Shuttle.
 Unlike the Delta IV Heavy at $400 million per launch or the Space Shuttle’s $450 million, the Falcon Heavy will cost $90 million per launch.
 In terms of sheer lifting power, only the retired Saturn V launch vehicle can place heavier payloads (140 metric tons) into LEO.

 The Falcon Heavy’s affordable price tag opens a number of opportunities for SpaceX.
-These are a bigger share of the missions normally given to the Delta IV Heavy, launching payloads to geostationary orbit, and sending large national security satellites to LEO.
+These include taking on a bigger share of the missions normally given to the Delta IV Heavy, launching payloads to geostationary orbit, and sending large national security satellites to LEO.
 Large space telescopes and orbiting space habitats are other potential applications.
-An intriguing possibility is launching NASA’s robotic space probes to the planets.
+An intriguing possibility is launching NASA’s robotic space probes to other planets.
 The reduced launch cost would allow NASA to send more probes with its current budget.

-An example of how high costs and low budgets harm science is the recent cancellation of a lander mission to Europa, Jupiter’s ice-covered ocean moon.
+An example of how high costs and low budgets can hinder scientific advancement is the recent cancellation of a lander mission to Europa, Jupiter’s ice-covered ocean moon.
 Speculation abounds about the possibility of this world harboring life within its watery depths.

 The Falcon Heavy’s Successor